-All first time freshmen are required to attend New Student Orientation, where they receive their mandatory advisement.
+All first time freshmen are required to attend New Student Orientation, where they receive their mandatory academic advisement.
 First-time freshmen who do not register for a New Student Orientation session prior to the published deadline risk losing their fall admission.
-New Student Orientations are strongly recommended for all incoming transfer students.
+All transfer students are required to complete an overview of university requirements via Transfer Student Orientation or an online tutorial.
+Visit www.fullerton.edu/orientation for more information.